-Search engines index image files, and it is therefore useful to give all your image files descriptive names.
-Some traffic will be generated this way, so you might as maximise the opportunity.
+Search engines index image files and it is, therefore, useful to give all your image files descriptive names.
+Some traffic will be generated this way, so you might maximise the opportunity.

 There are many items to be considered in building a website to rank highly on today’s search engines.

 Content links; provide text links to internal pages from within the Home page.
-Anchor text that uses primary keywords, linked to an optimised page that has relevant information, will score you lots of brownie points.
+Anchor text that uses primary keywords judiciously, linked to an optimised page that has relevant information, will score you brownie points.
 Pages with direct links from the Home page are also accorded a higher value – and those should in turn be cross-linked to other pages.

-Site map page; ensure you have a text link on the Home page to a site map page which has a text html link to every internal page.
+Site map page; ensure you have a text link on the Home page to a site map page which has a text HTML link to every internal page.
 Spiders seldom rank pages that are deeper than 3 levels.
-So this tactic ensures all pages are accessible at no more than 3 levels deep.
+This tactic ensures all pages are accessible at no more than 3 levels deep.

 There was a trend by website designers to have a “splash” page entry to the Home page.
-Whilst that might have been a very nice animated Flash graphics introduction, and it might have looked superb BUT its deadly to rankings.
+Whilst that might have been a very nice animated Flash graphics introduction, and it might have looked nifty it was deadly to rankings.